By Amanda Rodhe on in CRM, Strategy

 But I also want to advocate for another digital marketing tactic that sometimes falls off the radar screen.
 It can take a bit more investment (thought, time, money, and expertise) to execute, but the efforts can reap big rewards.

-I’m talking about interactive content: branded quizzes, calculators, games, or anything else that invites your audience to actively—rather than passively—engage with a piece of marketing material you create.
+I’m talking about interactive content: branded quizzes, calculators, games, or anything else that invites your audience to actively—rather than passively—engage with a piece of marketing material you make.

 That’s the power of great interactive content.
 It places your brand at the center of a discussion (or, as with Spotify Wrapped, at the heart of a veritable cultural moment).
 It might even inspire jealousy among those who can’t participate—imagine how left out an Apple Music subscriber must feel on Spotify Wrapped Day.